-8. The p-order in topological triangulated categories
+5. The p-order in topological triangulated categories

-In this section we prove that every topological triangulated category has p-order at least p-1, for any prime p, see Theorem 8.2.
+In this section, we prove our main result: every topological triangulated category has p-order at least p-1 for any prime p.
 The proof relies on the techniques developed in the last two sections.
-A key ingredient is the following link between the concepts of coherent M-action

-(which take place in a cofibration category) and the notion of p-order (which takes place in the triangulated homotopy category).
+A key ingredient is the link, established in Proposition 5.2, between the concepts of coherent M-action (which takes place in a cofibration category) and the notion of p-order (which takes place in the triangulated homotopy category).